These Marketing Metrics Can Help Optimize Your Next Campaign

 Now the return you get from Ad A may not look as good as the return from Ad B. So, you decide to launch Ad B. However, if you take a closer look and remove the fraudulent clicks from your data set, you might find that Ad A is actually more successful.
 Not only could you lose money due to click fraud, but you could lose money because you looked at skewed data and made the wrong choice.

-Protect Your Metrics with an Ad Fraud Solution
+Protect Your Marketing Metrics with an Ad Fraud Solution

-Once you are measuring the right metrics, make sure to protect your business with a solid ad fraud solution.
-Relying on software that pulls from hundreds of data points to block illicit activity while avoiding false negatives not only protects your business from criminal activity, but it helps preserve the integrity of your marketing campaign performance metrics.
+Once you are measuring the right digital marketing metrics, make sure to protect your business with a solid ad fraud solution.
+Relying on software that pulls from hundreds of data points to block illicit activity while avoiding false helps preserve the integrity of your campaign performance.